 One interesting item I keep in my office is a world globe.
 It serves not only as a decorative piece but also as a reminder of the global context of our work.
 I use it to spark conversations about different cultures, social justice issues worldwide, and the impact of criminal justice policies in various countries.
 Additionally, it helps students visualize the interconnectedness of communities and the importance of a global perspective in understanding local issues.
 For a personal touch, I also have inspirational quotes and drawings from my niece.

-Join us at Quills Coffee and learn more about our School of Business Graduate Programs.
+Join us at 12PM to learn more about our School of Business Graduate programs.